Road & Travel Magazine

 Safety Belt Law Enforcement

-In many states, it is the law to wear a safety belt.
+In most states, it is the law to wear a seat belt.
 Many states are also heightening enforcement of safety belt laws.

 • Lap belts should fit low and tight across your hips/pelvis, not your stomach area.